-Activity Evidence that supports this approach Challenge number(s) addressed Access to a speech and language intervention £7,500.00 Poor Language and Communication skills.
-Most children are working in the 22-36 month age band and are unlikely to have the breadth of vocabulary that reflects their experiences on entry to F2 In EYFS children are unlikely to use talk to connect ideas and explain what is happening coherently 1,2 Two additional teaching assistants-one in F2 and one Key Stage One teaching assistant £30,500.00 On entry to F2, most children have low Language and Communication skills - 90% of disadvantaged children are working in the low 30-50/22-36 month age band with 43% of disadvantaged children working significantly below in 16-26/22-36 month age band.
+Two additional teaching assistants -one in F2 and one Key Stage One teaching assistant £33,250.00 On entry to F2, most children have low Language and Communication skills - 90% of disadvantaged children are working below ARE.
 Due to poor socio-economic and disadvantaged upbringing, children are unlikely to have the breadth of vocabulary, knowledge and skills required that 'typical' F2 children have.
-In KS1, children are unlikely to use talk to connect ideas and explain what is happening coherently.
-Most children working within 16-26/22-36 month age band on entry to F2 despite making accelerated progress, do not meet the required end of year ELG's.
 On entry to F1 PSED attainment is low and although accelerates this is not significant enough to close the gap by the start of F2 Poor communication and language skills hinders phonetical application and therefore forms a barrier to reading fluency.
 Low numeracy skills on entry to F1 hinders progress.
-1,2 Teaching assistant working in identified year group, focusing on PP £26,323.00 Current Y3 class has over 40%.
+1,2 Teaching assistant working in identified year group, focusing on PP Current Y3/4 class has over 40%.
 They had a very disruptive KS1 journey and have many knowledge gaps in Maths, reading, spelling and writing.
-1,2,5

-Staff CPD £3,000.00 High quality staff CPD is essential to follow EEF principles.
+1, 2, 5 £28,323.00 \$taff CPD £2,320.00 High quality staff CPD is essential to follow EEF principles.
 This is followed up during CPD sessions and coaching opportunities.
-We are part of the EAST Midlands Maths Hub and are participating in the on-going mastery programme, as 1,2,3,5 well as the mastering number programme for F2 and KS1
+We are part of the EAST Midlands Maths Hub and are participating in the on-going mastery programme, as well as the mastering number programme for F2 and KS1 1,2,3,5

-Targeted academic support (for example, tutoring, one-to-one support structured interventions)
+Targeted academic support (for example, tutoring, one-to-one support, structured interventions)

-Budgeted cost: £ 42,100.00
+Budgeted cost: £ 41,181.00

-Activity Evidence that supports this approach Challenge number(s) addressed Catch-up teacher to work across upper key stage 2 full-time £32,000.00 The 'headline' attainment measure at the end of KS1 and KS2 (percentage of children achieving at least the expected standard in Reading, Writing & Maths) could indicate that COVID-related disruption has had a considerable impact on outcomes, especially in 2021.
+Activity Evidence that supports this approach Challenge number(s) addressed Catch-up teacher to work across upper key stage 2 full-time £30,750.00 The 'headline' attainment measure at the end of KS1 and KS2 (percentage of children achieving at least the expected standard in Reading, Writing & Maths) could indicate that COVID-related disruption has had a considerable impact on outcomes, especially 5,6 in 2021.
 Current Y6 children last had a 'normal year' in Y3.
 Significant gaps in learning have occurred due to the amount of 'new knowledge' in the maths and English curriculum not taught face-to-face during Y4 then interrupted again in Y5.
-5,6 Phonics catch- up £3,100.00 End of F2 data indicates attainment and progress in reading is below previous years.
-During COVID pupils have not consistently had access to high quality texts and phonics teaching to maintain attainment 1,2 Online resources and programmes eg LEXIA, TT Rockstars, SATs companion £4,000.00 Reading and maths attainment is below that of previous years.
+Phonics catch up £3,100.00 Key Stage 1 data indicates attainment and progress in phonics is below previous years.
+1, 2 Online resources and programmes eg LEXIA, TT Rockstars, SATs companion £4,151.00 Reading and maths attainment is below that of previous years.
 Baseline data across KS2 indicates lack of fluency in reading and low recall of key number facts.
 Those attaining the words read per minute has decreased from previous years' baselines.
-These programmes/apps can be accessed in school and at home 1,2,5,6 Release time for parent workshops-phonics, early reading and early maths £3,000.00 Parental involvement can have an effect size of 0.45.
-Due to COVID parents have not had the opportunity to full understand the school's approach to phonics, reading and maths and so have not engaged.
-Lack of aspiration and parental understanding of 'agerelated creates low aspiration and a barrier to progress across all disadvantaged groups.
+These programmes/apps can be accessed in school and at home.
+1,2,5,6 Release time for parent workshops phonics, early reading and early maths £2,180.00 Parental involvement can have an effect size of 0.45.
+Parents have not had the opportunity to full understand the school's approach to phonics, reading and maths and so have not engaged.
+Lack of aspiration and parental understanding of 'age-related creates low aspiration and a barrier to progress across all disadvantaged groups.
 1,2,3